guildxyz/token-xyz-contracts/docs/TokenXyz.md

     address bootstrapper
   ) public
 ```
-Construct this contract and register the `BootstrapFeature` feature.
+Constructs this contract and registers the `BootstrapFeature` feature.
         After constructing this contract, `bootstrap()` should be called
         by `bootstrap()` to seed the initial feature set.